-Deborah Sampson Gannett (1760-1827) – The first known woman to impersonate a man in the U.S. Army, Deborah served as a soldier during the American Revolution.
-Born in Plympton, Massachusetts on December 17, 1760 to Jonathan and Deborah Bradford Sampson, she was the oldest of seven children.
-While still a very young girl, her father allegedly drowned in a shipwreck and mother and children were left destitute.
-The children were sent to live at different households.
+Born in Plympton, Massachusetts, on December 17, 1760, to Jonathan and Deborah Bradford Sampson, she was the oldest of seven children.
+While still a very young girl, her father allegedly drowned in a shipwreck, and the mother and children were left destitute.
+The children were sent to live in different households.
 Later, in 1770, she became an indentured servant with a family that had ten sons.
-There, she learned both women’s work, but also many predominantly male tasks, such as carpentry, plowing fields, and caring for stock.
-Self taught, she learned to read and developed a keen interest in politics and the events leading up to the American Revolution.
+There, she learned women’s work and many predominantly male tasks, such as carpentry, plowing fields, and caring for stock.
+Self-taught, she learned to read and developed a keen interest in politics and the events leading up to the American Revolution.

-During the summer of 1783, Deborah took ill with a fever and the doctor who cared for her discovered her identity but did not betray her secret.
-A few months later; however, she was ordered to carry a letter to General Washington, at which time, she was sure she would be discovered.
+During the summer of 1783, Deborah took ill with a fever, and the doctor who cared for her discovered her identity but did not betray her secret.
+A few months later, however, she was ordered to carry a letter to General Washington when she was sure she would be discovered.
 However, though he said nothing, he gave her an honorable discharge, a note with some advice, and enough money to get her home.

-No longer a soldier, Samson returned to her life as a woman and married a man named Benjamin Gannett in April, 1785 and the pair had three children.
+No longer a soldier, Sampson returned to her life as a woman and married a man named Benjamin Gannett in April 1785, and the pair had three children.
 In the meantime, some of her back pay had been withheld from her because she was a woman.
-Later, however, she was granted the back pay and several years later, was granted pension privileges.
-She gave a number of lectures regarding her experiences in the army over the years.
-Deborah Sampson died at the age of 67 on April 29, 1827 and was buried at the Rock Ridge Cemetery, in Norfolk County, Massachusetts.
+However, eventually, she was granted the back pay and, several years later, was granted pension privileges.
+She gave several lectures regarding her experiences in the army over the years.
+Deborah Sampson died at the age of 67 on April 29, 1827, and was buried at the Rock Ridge Cemetery in Norfolk County, Massachusetts.